-The venues were selected because of their proximity to the proposed substation site, and for convenience to the local communities along the B7078.
+The venues were selected because of their proximity to the proposed substation site, as well as convenience to the local communities along the B7078.

 - 3.1.8 At the exhibitions, people were able to drop in without appointment to view SPEN's proposals and to talk to the project team.
 Materials included pull- up exhibition banners, maps and copies of project documents.
-Visuals of the exhibition banners are contained in Appendix A. - 3.1.9 A total of 19 people visited the exhibitions, including Brian Whittle MSP, members of Douglas Community Council and Duneaton Community Council, and local residents.
+Visuals of the exhibition banners are contained in Appendix A. - 3.1.9 A total of 19 people visited the 2023 exhibitions, including Brian Whittle MSP, members of Douglas Community Council and Duneaton Community Council, and local residents.
+Most recently in 2025, we had 16 attendees across the four events, including representatives from Douglas Community Council, Duneaton Community Council and Douglas St Bride's Community Group (DSBCG).

-3.2 Summary of feedback received
+3.2 Summary of Feedback Received

-3.2.1 No objections to the proposals were received during the consultation process, and feedback from residents and stakeholders was received via in-person conversations at the public exhibitions and through follow-up emails, rather than via the feedback forms provided.
+3.2.1 No objections to the proposals were received during any of the consultation processes.
+In 2023, feedback from residents and stakeholders was received via in-person conversations at the public exhibitions and follow-up emails; and in 2025, by the online feedback form and a hard-copy of the feedback form, made available at the most recent consultation events.